dart-lang/pana/test/goldens/end2end/audio_service-0.18.10.json_report.md

 Run `flutter pub downgrade` and then `flutter analyze` to reproduce the above problem.

-You may run `dart pub upgrade --tighten` to update your dependency constraints, or visit http://dart.dev/go/downgrade-testing for further help.
+You may run `dart pub upgrade --tighten` to update your dependency constraints, see [dart.dev/go/downgrade-testing](https://dart.dev/go/downgrade-testing) for details.